jsguides

-Getting Started with esbuild
+Getting Started with esbuild: Fast JavaScript Bundling

 Overview

 The speed comes from two things: Go runs natively, and esbuild processes your code in parallel using all available CPU cores.
-It is not a development server with HMR — it is a build tool.
+It is not a development server with HMR, it is a build tool.
 For dev server workflows, you would typically pair esbuild with a tool like Vite (which uses esbuild internally for its transformation step).

 esbuild handles TypeScript, JSX, tree shaking, bundling, and minification out of the box.
 It does not have a plugin system as powerful as Rollup’s, but what it does, it does extremely fast.